SCHOOL CLOSINGS AND DELAYS

 - Amount of snow and ice accumulated

 - Whether or not the precipitation will continue throughout the day

 - Temperature and wind chills (beginning at -15 / -20 degrees Fahrenheit)

 - Weather predictions (including those from a weather alert service)

 - Storm timing

 - Building conditions (such as whether they have electricity and heat)

 - Parking lot conditions

 WHO MAKES THE DECISION?

-As Superintendent of Schools, I am ultimately responsible for the final decision based on the above factors.
+The superintendent is ultimately responsible for the final decision based on the above factors.

 WHEN IS THE DECISION MADE?

 We strive to make the decision to close by 5:30 a.m. or earlier so we can notify our parents via our automated calling system, Twitter, and then the TV stations.
 Keep in mind that unusual weather conditions may force us to make the decision after this time.
 In any case, we will notify parents via the automated calling system as the first alert.

 TWO HOUR DELAY

 In conditions where the snow is expected to stop, the temperature is expected to rise or for such things as fog or power outages, the District may call a two-hour delay.
 In the event a two-hour delay is called, a message would be sent to parents and the community in the customary fashion.
 In simplistic terms, all school starts times are adjusted to exactly two hours later than usual and all bus pick up times are also adjusted to exactly two hours later than usual.
 The only cancellations that will occur during a two-hour delay is morning preschool classes and Friday morning kindergarten only if the delay is called on a Friday.
 There will also be no YMCA before school care at Valley Vista and Albion.
 Each building will have an adjusted schedule for the day with the end of the day being at the normal time.